timmypidashev/ez-pz/README.md

     loop = asyncio.get_event_loop()
     loop.run_until_complete(run())
 ```

+# Planning and Future
+This package is now shifitng gears from a database manager to an all purpose collection of modules that work and work well.
+Here are the current plans:
+* A log module that gets rid of all the debug/clutter that the standard log module has.
+* Currently that's the only idea I have in my head.
+Feel free to suggest any.

 # Thats It!
 Join the Discord server for more info and help on this package and many other projects: